nostr-protocol/nips/references-to-previous-events.md

 Events can go missing because of

+- cultural reasons (moderation)
 - political reasons (censorship)
 - technical reasons (data loss)

 Political censorship can use the method of "shadow banning", also known as "selective scamming" in other contexts.
 In that case, most events are **not** censored to create the illusion of "free speech", and only some events are censored.
 To detect this form of censorship, we need a steady chain of events.

+Cultural censorship (moderation) may remove "legal but annoying" content (for example: NSFW content), so we want to tolerate some missing events.
+When broadcasting "politically incorrect" content, authors should avoid such events in their chain of events, to make verification easier.

 Redundancy
 ----------